bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

 ## Persistence

-Persistence is configured via the `persistence.*` section (Streams applications only):
+Persistence is configured via the `persistence.*` section (for Streams, Consumer and Consumer-Producer applications):

 ```yaml
 persistence: